Modernization

 HSCRC Overview

 HSCRC is requesting hospital participation with the Annual Filing Modernization Project.
-For more information related to the upcoming surveys and workgroups, please visit this page.
+For more information related to the upcoming surveys and workgroups, please visit the Annual Filing Modernization subgroup page.

 The State of Maryland is leading a transformative effort to improve care and reduce the growth in healthcare spending.
 On January 1, 2014, the State of Maryland and the Centers for Medicare & Medicaid Services (CMS) entered into a new initiative to modernize Maryland’s unique all-payer rate-setting system for hospital services.
 As the State’s hospital rate-setting authority, the HSCRC plays a vital role in the implementation of this innovative approach to health reform.